ritaell/restaurant.com/README.md

 This is one of the first websites I've ever made.
 I was almost 13 years old then....
-Its not responsive at all but i like the colors!
+Its not that responsive  but i like the colors!